The Dream Shall Never Die: Composition

-According to Bernard K. Duffy and Richard Leeman, the first draft of the speech was created by Carey Parker and Bob Shrum.
+According to Bernard K. Duffy and Richard Layman, the first draft of the speech was created by Carey Parker and Bob Shrum.
 Kennedy made additions, which were taken by Arthur M. Schlesinger Jr. and Ted Sorensen and made into the final draft.
 Kennedy rehearsed the speech with a teleprompter twice, once in his hotel and again at the convention site.

 Kennedy remembered the process somewhat differently, stating in a 2005 interview that the original speech was continuously altered, starting from before the convention when Carter declined to participate in a debate and instead suggested that differences be expressed during the platform committees.
 That night Kennedy and his sisters Jean, Pat, and Eunice began piecing together a new speech, with Shrum filling in where necessary.
 This supposedly continued every night until the platform arguments.

 Summary

 Kennedy spoke for thirty-two minutes.
 He opened his speech by conceding the end of his presidential campaign:

 Kennedy criticized Ronald Reagan's ideas and nostalgically appealed to a defense of old liberal values:

 Kennedy later developed his argument by displaying his role as a spokesperson for Democratic voters.
 To do this, he employed prosopopoeia, telling real life stories of people he had met while campaigning.
 Shrum would maintain that this technique was new at the time and later popularized by Reagan:

 Towards the end of the speech, Kennedy made his only mention of Carter in an unenthusiastic non-endorsement:

 The crowd applauded and then fell silent.
 As Kennedy finished, he mentioned his two older brothers, John and Robert, something he usually avoided doing:

 Kennedy had been interrupted by cheers and applause a total of fifty-one times.
 He would later write that the delegates' response was "warm and generous".
 Sustained applause and cheers followed his speech for half an hour.